Articles of Association

 – Promoting a correct and nuanced public perception of the identity and diversity of the group of owner-occupiers of secondary residences;

-– Providing the collectivity of owner-occupiers of secondary residences in Belgium with relevant information and advice on matters of interest to these owner-occupiers;
+– Providing the collectivity of owner-occupiers of secondary residences in Belgium or abroad with relevant information and advice on matters of interest to these owner-occupiers;

 – Defending the collective interests and rights of owner-occupiers of secondary residences where necessary and justified, taking into account the public interest, and to raise the necessary resources for this purpose.